 The daughter of a friend of my parents got on at the third stop, and always sat next to me.
 We played pencil-and-paper games, or read a book or magazine together, or chatted about all kinds of things – very often politics, or environmental matters.
 The bus got very crowded towards the end of the route, and sometimes she sat on my knees to make room for another child to sit down.

 We sometimes sat together on the way home, too, but often that wasn’t possible.

 I adored her, and I think she loved me too, but I didn’t think of her as my girlfriend, and I’m sure she didn’t think of me as her boyfriend either.
 We never talked about things like that, and the school bus was the only time we ever saw each other, apart from very occasionally by accident here and there.
 She was three years younger than me – four school years, because I’d been pushed forward a year ever since primary school – far too much difference in age!
-Nevertheless, it was a special friendship, maybe a bit like big brother/little sister, but I never had a relationship anything like that with any of my actual siblings.
-(I have two older sisters, and a much younger brother.)
+Nevertheless, it was a special friendship, maybe a bit like big brother/little sister, but I never had a relationship anything like that with any of my actual siblings *.

 How many girls that age chew over Scientific American or National Geographic articles with a rather geeky sixth-form boy?
 (Her shyly asking if I minded her reading them with me was how it all began.)
 I’m sure other people were aware of our relationship, but I never heard anyone say anything about it.

 I went off to university and never saw her again, although I’ve sometimes thought about her.
 I wonder how much she’s thought about me, if at all?
 I wonder what her life’s been like, these last fifty-two years?